Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 ![faq-desktop](https://github.com/alisadiq91/PharmOnline/blob/master/assets/images/faq-desktop.png)

-2. This has been executed using Javascript with JQuery.
+2. This has been executed using JavaScript with JQuery.
 When the user clicks each question, a toggle effect is used.
 The answer to the question is now shown underneath.
 It is given a speed of “500” to give a smooth effect.

 ![faq-answers](https://github.com/alisadiq91/PharmOnline/blob/master/assets/images/faq-answers.png)